Ask Slashdot: How Do You Choose a News Source?

 The truth is not Fox, or CNN, or The Times.
 It is somewhere in the middle of the bunch.
 And parts of it are scattered all over.

-variety of news sources (Score:3)
+variety of news sources (Score:5, Informative)

 I generally rely on a mix of NPR, CNN & NY Times, but I actually go to Fox just to see their slant on the news.
 It can be pretty amazing... headline stories on the other sources literally don't exist on Fox.
 I read an interesting article that said that Fox had perfected altering the news cycle: